accuknox/help/docs/use-cases/cyberark-conjur.md

 All the other processes will be denied access to  /opt/conjur/etc/ssl and /etc/nginx  volume Mount points

 ??? "**Applying Policy :**"
-    **Step 1:** We can apply this policy using AccuKnox SaaS portal by navigating to the Runtime Protection->Policies section.
+    **Step 1:** We can apply this policy using AccuKnox SaaS portal by navigating to the Runtime Protection→Policies section.
     ![](images/conjur-13.png)
     **Step 2:** Now select the create policy option from this screen.
     ![](images/conjur-14.png)